-We have researched the US prices and it looks like the biggest drop in the value of the 3-series BMW happens in the first four years of ownership (see the chart).
+We have researched U.S. prices and it looks like the biggest drop in the value of the 3-series BMW happens in the first four years of ownership (see the chart).
 This means that you will lose less money in depreciation if you buy a 4-5 year old or older Bimmer.
 While the new BMW 3-series MSRP is in the $40,000-50,000 range, an average retail price for a 9-year old used vehicle is around $11,600.

-Pros: Styling, excellent handling, comfortable ride, strong engine, rich interior, condition-based maintenance remainder, variety of available mods and enthusiast support, plenty of owner forums and do-it-yourself information.
+Styling, excellent handling, comfortable ride, strong engine, rich interior, condition-based maintenance remainder, variety of available mods and enthusiast support, plenty of owner forums and do-it-yourself information.

 What to look for when buying a used BMW 3-series:

+Check the service history if available.
+Has the steering column already been replaced?
+Any repairs to hydraulic valve lifters?
+Were the oil changes done regularly?
+Has the car been severely overheated?
+Avoid if yes.
 When inspecting the car on the lot: Any signs of an accident repairs?
 Do all the door handles, locks, windows, wipers work?
 Any warning lights?
 Any warning light has to be properly diagnosed and repaired before purchase, not just reset.

 Is there burnt oil smell in the engine compartment (this is usually a sign of oil leaks).